pollyhall40/GSA-Acquisition-FAR-Buying-Guides/PARTICIPATING.md

 - When you’re ready to suggest changes to the original, you can submit a pull request.

 **Pull Request ("PR")** → Submits your changes for review and merging into the original.
-- You "request" the original project owner to "pull" in your changes.
+- You "request" the original content owner to "pull" in your changes.

 - The owner can review, comment, and either approve or reject your changes.